Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

         When you use our DNS Services, here is the full list of items that are included in our logs:

-        * Request domain name, e.g. example.net
+        * Request domain name, e.g., example.net
-        * Record type of requested domain, e.g. A, AAAA, NS, MX, TXT, etc.
+        * Record type of requested domain, e.g., A, AAAA, NS, MX, TXT, etc.
         * Transport protocol on which the request arrived, i.e. UDP, TCP, DoT,
           DoH
         * Origin IP general geolocation information: i.e. geocode, region ID, city ID, and metro code
         * IP protocol version – IPv4 or IPv6
-        * Response code sent, e.g. SUCCESS, SERVFAIL, NXDOMAIN, etc.
+        * Response code sent, e.g., SUCCESS, SERVFAIL, NXDOMAIN, etc.
         * Absolute arrival time
         * Name of the specific instance that processed this request
         * IP address of the specific instance to which this request was